AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * `remove_policy p:Abc123`

 **Note:**
-* Policy cannot be removed if there is a contract linked to the policy
+* Policy cannot be removed if there is a contract linked to the policy.

 ### Viewing policies: `view_policy`

 Shows a list of all policies or a specific policy in iCon.

 Format:
-1. `view_policy -a` view all policies
+1. `view_policy -a` view all policies.
-2. `view_policy p:POLICY_ID1 [p:POLICY_ID2] [p:POLICYID3]` at least 1 id to view
+2. `view_policy p:POLICY_ID1 [p:POLICY_ID2] [p:POLICYID3]` at least 1 id to view.

 Examples:
-* `view_policy p:Abc123` views the policy with id "Abc123"
+* `view_policy p:Abc123` views the policy with id "Abc123".

 **Note:**
-* Viewing policies by id allows multiple case-sensitive, id substrings separated by the space character " "
+* Viewing policies by id allows multiple case-sensitive, id substrings separated by the space character " ".

 <box type="warning" seamless>